SCIN01: Secondary School Scientific Project

 When completing the form:

-- Provide the school’s bank details for any payments or refunds.
+• Provide the school’s bank details for any payments or refunds.

-Step 2: Submit Your Research Report
+Step 2: Submit Your Project Video

 🌟 Competition Process & Terms 🏆

-Initial Judging: All entries will be carefully reviewed, and the top five finalists will be notified by 27th March 2026.
+Initial Judging: All entries will be carefully reviewed, and the top five finalists will be notified by 11th May 2026.

 Display Materials: Bring your project to life!
 Finalists may present their research through a poster (maximum A0 size) and/or a creative display.
 A table and poster board will be provided.